DimalshaKavindi/DimalshaKavindi/README.md

  💻 Studies at University of Ruhuna

- 🌟 I'm particularly interested in web development, mobile app development, and UI/UX.
-I enjoy exploring new technologies and continuously improving my skillset
+ 🌟 I'm particularly interested in web development, mobile app development, and UI/UX

  💬 Ask me about **MERN**